Co-Redemptrix: Doctrine and context

 The prefix "co-" derives from the Latin term "cum", which means "with" (and not "equal to").
 Mary cooperates in a unique and subordinate way with Christ (the only Redeemer) in the redemption of the human race, through her fiat at the Annunciation and the subsequent incarnation of Christ, and by accompanying Jesus to Calvary where she suffered spiritually with Him.

 Proponents view the title Co-Redemptrix as not implying that Mary participates as equal part in the redemption of the human race, since Christ is the only redeemer.
 Mary herself needed redemption and was redeemed by Jesus Christ.
 Being redeemed by Christ, implies that she cannot be his equal part in the redemption process.
 Similarly, if Mary is described as the mediatrix of all graces, it “is to be so understood that it neither takes away from nor adds anything to the dignity and efficaciousness of Christ the one Mediator”.

-The words of Luke 1, 38: "Behold the handmaid ofthe Lord" imply Mary’s mediate, remote co-operation in the Redemption.
-St. Ambrose expressly teaches: "Christ’s Passion did not require any support".
-In the power of the grace of Redemption merited by Christ, Mary, by her spiritual entering into tlie sacrifice of her Divine Son for men, made atonement for the sins of men, and (de congruo) merited the application of the redemptive grace of Christ.
+The words of Luke 1, 38: "Behold the handmaid of the Lord" imply Mary's mediate, remote co-operation in the Redemption.
+Ambrose of Milan expressly teaches: "Christ's Passion did not require any support".
+In the power of the grace of Redemption merited by Christ, Mary, by her spiritual entering into the sacrifice of her Divine Son for men, made atonement for the sins of men, and (de congruo) merited the application of the redemptive grace of Christ.
 In this manner she co-operates in the subjective redemption of mankind.

 Theologians distinguish between "remote cooperation", by which she consents to the Incarnation and gives birth to the Son of God, and "immediate cooperation", in which she willingly unites herself to her Son's Passion and offers him back to the Father.
 Philosophers also draw a distinction between merit de condigno (Christ's merit), which is based on justice, and merit proprie de congruo (Mary's merit), founded on the friendship of charity.
 In his encyclical on the Immaculate Conception, Ad diem illum, Pope Pius X said, "...since Mary carries it over all in holiness and union with Jesus Christ, and has been associated by Jesus Christ in the work of redemption, she merits for us de congruo, in the language of theologians, what Jesus Christ merits for us de condigno."
 Where it concerns post-Assumption graces, it is a pious opinion that the entirety of them come through the "intercession" of Mary, a concept that is in itself in need of clarification.